Étienne Pasquier: Recherches de la France

-Pasquier's historical work is seen as an important predecessor to modern historiography, although he is indebted to the methods of other important Italian historians.
-He makes frequent use of primary sources (or contemporary chroniclers) and cites them as he goes along.
-Contrary to many other historical works of the time, Pasquier sought to create an accurate reconstruction of the past for the present needs of France, which he held to be in a period of crisis.
+Étienne Pasquier’s historical work is regarded as an important precursor to modern historiography, though he drew upon the methods of prominent Italian historians of his time.
+He made frequent use of primary sources and contemporary chroniclers, citing them directly throughout his writings.
+Unlike many historical works of the sixteenth century, Pasquier aimed to produce an accurate reconstruction of the past in response to what he perceived as a period of crisis in France.

-He looked to define France in terms of its customs and culture and wrote a distinctly national history.
-He began his story not with the origins of human civilization but with the origins of France in the Gauls.
-While he lamented his lack of sources on the subject, he tried to extract what he could from things such as Caesar's writings on Gaul.
+Pasquier sought to define France through its customs and culture, producing a distinctly national history.
+He began not with the origins of human civilization but with the origins of France in the Gauls.
+Although he lamented the scarcity of sources on this subject, he attempted to reconstruct early French history by drawing upon works such as Julius Caesar’s *Commentarii de Bello Gallico*.

-Pasquier attempted to contrast France with Rome and believed that the history of France is as great as the history of Rome, criticizing the widespread use of Latin, Roman law, etc. Instead, he had great respect for French literature and institutions without glorifying the history of France and its kings in the way of previous chroniclers.
+In his narrative, Pasquier contrasted France with Rome, asserting that French history was as significant as that of Rome.
+He criticized the pervasive reliance on Latin, Roman law, and Roman models, instead expressing admiration for French literature and institutions.
+Unlike earlier chroniclers, however, he avoided glorifying the monarchy, presenting a more balanced account of France’s past.